 December: Working with broad coalition of chefs, fishers, and concerned citizens, Healthy Gulf helped defend the core conservation provisions of the Magnuson-Stevens Act, the main law overseeing our federal fisheries, against numerous legislative attacks.
 Although we opposed the bill that ultimately passed — the Modernizing Recreational Fisheries Management Act — it was drastically scaled back from earlier bad bills with many of the worst provisions removed.
 We look forward to working on a comprehensive Magnuson-Stevens Act (MSA) reauthorization that strengthens conservation in the new Congress.

-December: Federal legislation that expanded the Coastal Barrier Resources System (CBRS) on both coasts of Florida and several Atlantic coast states was passed by Congress and signed into law by the president.
-The CBRS denies Federal subsidies for development such as flood insurance and beach nourishment monies, and the bill adds thousands of acres of Florida wetlands, seagrass beds, beaches, and open water to the protections of the System.
+December: Congress passed federal legislation that the president then signed to expand the Coastal Barrier Resources System (CBRS) on both coasts of Florida and several Atlantic coast states.
+The CBRS denies Federal subsidies for development such as flood insurance and beach nourishment monies while also adding thousands of acres of Florida wetlands, seagrass beds, beaches, and open water to the protections of the System.
 Healthy Gulf worked with citizens and partners to lead a successful effort to pass this legislation and to defeat a bad CBRS bill that would have removed thousands of acres of CBRS lands near Port Saint Joe.

-November: Yearlong work to protect the Florida coast from the oil and gas drilling culminated in passage of Amendment 9—a measure on the election ballot that bans drilling in Florida state waters.
+November: Yearlong work to protect the Florida coast from oil and gas drilling culminated in passage of Amendment 9 — a measure on the election ballot that bans drilling in Florida state waters.
 Healthy Gulf recruited local governments, business groups, and citizen organizations to endorse resolutions of support for the measure and rally their members.
 We also assisted with a statewide coalition of conservation organizations to create social media content and other advocacy to assist in passage of the Amendment.

 October: Healthy Gulf took a Washington Post reporter on a flyover of the leaking Taylor Energy wells, which led to a front page story highlighting the fact that Taylor Energy is one of the largest oil spills in US history.
 A day later, the Coast Guard ordered Taylor Energy to stop the leak.

-October 4: After Healthy Gulf sent a letter to the Louisiana Department of Wildlife and Fisheries expressing strong opposition to a plan to build an airport in the Elmer’s Island Wildlife Refuge in Grand Isle, LA, outlining why the project was a bad idea, and documenting illegal development activities that had already begun in the wildlife refuge, the airport plans were cancelled.
+October 4th: Healthy Gulf sent a letter to the Louisiana Department of Wildlife and Fisheries expressing strong opposition to a plan to build an airport in the Elmer’s Island Wildlife Refuge in Grand Isle, LA.
+The letter outlined why the project was a bad idea and documented illegal development activities that had already begun in the wildlife refuge; the airport plans were cancelled.

 September: Healthy Gulf and our partners submitted over 3,000 comments opposing the Pearl River “One Lake” proposal during the project’s Draft Environmental Impact Study (DEIS) comment period.
-As a member of the One River No Lake Coalition, we presented up to date information to the public in 3 community forums during the comment period in Jackson, Gulfport and Monticello, Mississippi.
-In the run-up to the DEIS’s release, Healthy Gulf's organizing and outreach efforts led to 13 resolutions against the damming of the Pearl River by downstream governments in Mississippi and Louisiana: 2 Parishes, 4 Counties, 5 Towns, 1 State Agency, and the Louisiana Legislature.
+As a member of the One River No Lake Coalition, we presented up to date information to the public in three community forums during the comment period in Jackson, Gulfport and Monticello, Mississippi.
+In the run-up to the DEIS’s release, Healthy Gulf's organizing and outreach efforts led to 13 resolutions against the damming of the Pearl River by downstream governments in Mississippi and Louisiana: two Parishes, four Counties, five Towns, a State Agency, and the Louisiana Legislature.

 July: The Florida Department of Environmental Protection took additional enforcement actions to include a consent order mandating compliance following demands from Healthy Gulf regarding the noncompliance of Panama City-area sewage treatment facilities.
-Local citizens and environmental organizations were enlisted to support action to address violations related to fecal coliform, nitrogen, chlorine, and toxicity.
+Local citizens and environmental organizations took action to address violations related to fecal coliform, nitrogen, chlorine, and toxicity.

-February: As part of our Flood Less New Orleans campaign, Healthy Gulf has engaged dozens of residents in the planning process for Gentilly Resilience projects that are meant to reduce flood risk, slow land subsidence and improve residents lives.
-In particular, the St. Anthony Green Streets project has been a model of good citizen engagement that we hope to see for future projects throughout the city.
+February: As part of our Flood Less New Orleans campaign, Healthy Gulf engaged dozens of residents in the planning process for Gentilly Resilience projects that are meant to reduce flood risk, slow land subsidence, and improve residents' lives.
+In particular, the St. Anthony Green Streets project models good citizen engagement that we hope to see for future projects throughout the city.

-October: GRN settled a lawsuit brought against the Alabama Trustee Implementation Group (Trustees).
-The lawsuit was meant to challenge the misuse of National Resource Damages (NRD) funds that were given to the state after the BP disaster.
-The suit was filed after the Trustees approved the use of the NRD funds in the construction of a lodge and conference center for the Gulf State Park Enhancement Project.
-Under the new terms of settlement, $65 million will be used to maintain public access amenities in the Gulf State Park.
-The settlement also prohibits the construction of a north to south road that would cut through the park.
-This is a huge win for the Gulf residents with BP disaster funds now going towards public access amenities.
+October: GRN settled a lawsuit brought against the Alabama Trustee Implementation Group (ATIG).
+The lawsuit was challenged the misuse of National Resource Damages (NRD) funds given to the state after the BP disaster.
+GRN filed the suit after ATIG approved the use of the NRD funds in the construction of a lodge and conference center for the Gulf State Park Enhancement Project.
+Under the new terms of settlement, $65 million will fund public amenity maintenance in the Gulf State Park.
+The settlement also prohibits the construction of a north-to-south road that would cut through the park.
+This is a huge win for Gulf residents with BP disaster funds now going towards public access amenities.

-September: Along the Pearl River, Healthy Gulf is ecstatic to welcome Abby Branman as the first Pearl Riverkeeper through the Waterkeeper Alliance.
+September: Healthy Gulf is ecstatic to welcome Abby Branman as the first Pearl Riverkeeper through the Waterkeeper Alliance.
 She will lead the organization in advocating, protecting, and keeping watch over the Pearl River.
 The foundation of this organization will help to clean up and restore this great waterway which is the fourth-largest source of freshwater discharge into the Gulf of Mexico.
-During the first Pearl River Clean Sweep, 36,782 lbs. of trash was cleared from the River through the hard work of the Riverkeepers and 1,015 volunteers.
+During the first Pearl River Clean Sweep, the Riverkeepers and 1,015 hardworking volunteers cleared out 36,782 pounds of trash.
 The communities along the Pearl River really care about protecting what they love.

-August: Through GRN and its Saucier members’ persistent correspondence, negotiation, and advocacy, an agreement was reached with the Mississippi Department of Environmental Quality (MDEQ) over the new treatment permit for Lakeview R/V Resort.
-The new permit will require the resort to use chlorine in their sprayfield, comply with bacteria limits, track the amount of water sprayed and report these findings.
-Through the new permit the resort will be held accountable for their waste management.
-As a result of the new permit, waterways, such as the Tuxachanie Creek that leads into the National Forest in Mississippi, will now be protected.
+August: Through their persistent correspondence, negotiation, and advocacy, GRN and its Saucier members reached an agreement with the Mississippi Department of Environmental Quality (MDEQ) regarding the new treatment permit for Lakeview R/V Resort.
+The new permit requires the resort to use chlorine in their sprayfield, comply with bacteria limits, track the amount of water sprayed, and report these findings.
+As a result, the resort will be held accountable for their waste management and waterways — such as the Tuxachanie Creek which leads into the National Forest in Mississippi — are protected.

 March: GRN and the Atchafalaya Basinkeeper settled a lawsuit with the New Orleans District of the U.S. Army Corps of Engineers over the use of Regional General Permit NOD-13 (NOD-13) that permits the destruction of wetlands to build oilfield roads and other infrastructure.
 General permits require less rigorous oversight and analysis than regular Corps permits.
-Under the settlement, the Corps’ agreed that its re-evaluation of NOD-13 will propose exclusion of the Atchafalaya Basin from the scope of the general permit and that NOD-13 cannot not be used to authorize projects anywhere else in the New Orleans District until that re-evaluation is completed.
+Under the settlement, the Corps’ agreed that its re-evaluation of NOD-13 will propose exclusion of the Atchafalaya Basin from the scope of the general permit, and that NOD-13 cannot be used to authorize projects anywhere else in the New Orleans District until after that re-evaluation.